d-ries/linux-essentials/02_installation/01_course.md

 - Virtualbox
 - Hyper-V

 In this course we will use and support VMware Workstation but the other software packages have the same purpose.
-Students of PXL University College will get a free educational license to use VMware Workstation pro through [BrightSpace](https://itacademy.brightspace.com/).

 ## Create a new VM
 To create a new virtual machine (VM) in VMWare you go to the menu `File`>`New Virtual Machine`.
 The wizard to create a new VM will appear.